jdersch/PERQemu/PERQemu/Readme-source.txt

 3.3 Storage
 -----------

+[This too is changing to accommodate PERQ 2 disk types]

 The physical media is simulated by the PhyicalDisk implementations under
 \PhysicalDisk.
 RawFloppyDisk wraps a RAW floppy image.
 ShugartDisk wraps an